NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 A Mage once described to me their own class as "the most autistic one".
 It's not correct but I get what they were trying to say.

-It's commonly said that a Mage "suffers" their aspect.
-Some try to argue that it's not true, but it is.
-However, most of the time it's the Mage's own fault.
+It's commonly said that a Mage "suffers" their Aspect, but the more correct word would be "experimenting".
+However, this experimenting sure does bring a lot of suffering to the Mage.
+It's usually their own fault, though.

 As a knowledge class, a Mage's goal is to learn about their aspect.
 And how do they do it?
 By pure trial and error.
-While Seers learn by studying, Mages learn through practise.
-They will shove a metal fork into an electric socket for the sake of knowledge.
+While Seers learn by studying, Mages learn through practice and personal experiences.
+They will throw themselves to their aspect to learn.
+They know not to shove a metal fork into an electric socket because they've already done it.

+It is because they learn about their aspect so personally, by feeling it in their bones, that they're so knowledgeable about it.

+Mages understand their aspect, but they aren't good at explaining it to others.
+Which is why the Mage has an active role as a guide.
+They're about using their own knowledge to guide, not about sharing it like the Seer does.

+Mages tend to be paranoid and afraid of making mistakes, because know that bad things happen when they're wrong, which can render them frozen and unable to act and progress.
+Mages also tend to be very stubborn, believing that their problems can be solved by trying and trying no matter how much they suffer in the process.
+The more failed they are the more their perspective on their aspect is reinforced and the more they refuse to accept other points of view.

+Their goal is to learn that this paranoia is bad for them, and to open their mind to other points of view besides their own.

-Their inversion is the [Sylph](#sylph), where they give up and desperately try to manipulate their opposite Aspect.
+Their inversion is the [Sylph](#sylph), where they become afraid of their own Aspect and desperately try to manipulate their opposite Aspect.

 ## Maid